Dr. Susan Tolle explains the POLST Program

 Executive Director, Oregon POLST Program

 As Executive Director, Anthony directs and facilitates the development and implementation of the Oregon POLST Program.
 He is the first point of contact and primary educational resource statewide for patients, families, and health care professionals.
+Anthony has served in the field of Health and Human Services for over 30 years.

 Give to Oregon POLST